Sustainable Dupes for the Lululemon Everywhere Belt Bag

 But despite these programs, the company only earned a “Not Good Enough” rating from Good On You, with the ethical fashion site calling out lululemon for greenwashing eco initiatives, as well as its lack of sufficient supply chain transparency.

-So if you have found yourself coveting the belt bag this summer, there are plenty of alternatives to incessantly tracking lululemon’s restocks — like shopping for sustainably-made lululemon belt bag dupes.
+So if you have found yourself coveting the belt bag, there are plenty of alternatives to incessantly tracking lululemon’s restocks — like shopping for sustainably-made lululemon belt bag dupes.
 Here’s a look into a few of our favorite eco-friendly fanny packs that exude the same vibe as the lulu one.

 Cotopaxi’s Kapai Hip Pack

-Because of that, each Cotopaxi bag is unique — you can select your own one-of-a-kind color combination on the website.
+Because of that, each Cotopaxi bag is unique — you won't know what color combo your bag features until it arrives on your doorstep.
 Additionally, the bags feature an outer zipper compartment and a top grab handle.

 Baggu's Fanny Pack

-Baggu's Fanny Pack ($49) features two main compartments and an interior zip pocket, and is "surprisingly spacious."
+Baggu's Fanny Pack (starting at $49) features two main compartments and an interior zip pocket, and is "surprisingly spacious."
 The bag is made from recycled heavyweight nylon with a recycled ripstop nylon lining, and is even machine washable.
-It comes in four colorways: Bluebell, Dark Khaki, Bay Laurel, and Indigo Trippy Checker.
+It comes in four colorways: Bluebell, Dark Khaki, Bay Laurel, Turmeric, Chestnut, Black, and Black Ditsy Floral.

 According to Baggu, all of the brand's nylon items are made with pre-consumer recycled nylon filament yarn, and packaged in FSC-certified recycled paper stock.